jazzband/django-dbbackup/docs/contributing.rst

 Test environment
 ----------------

-We provides tools for helps developers to quickly test and dev on DBBackup.
+We provides tools to help developers to quickly test and develop DBBackup.
 There are 2 majors scripts:

 * ``runtests.py``: Unit tests launcher and equivalent of ``manage.py`` in